 In Memory of Nick Thierry, Father Of World Rankings & Swimming’s Great Altruist

 On this day, as each October 2 every passing year since 2012, we remember Nick Thierry.
-It is the eighth anniversary of his death.
+It is the ninth anniversary of his death.
 The Father of World Rankings and publisher of Swim Magazine, later Swim News, has been much missed since his passing weeks after the London 2012 Olympic Games.

 SwimVortex picked up the baton with constant dedication to world rankings and independent journalism that placed emphasis on truth and transparency.
-The rankings work feeds yet a unique record of the sport of swimming, these dates a private resource after SwimVortex closed in 2018.
+The rankings work feeds yet a unique record of the sport of swimming, these days a private resource after SwimVortex closed in 2018.

 More than Nick’s daily devotion for so many years, we miss the man, his sharp mind, his clarity, his weddedness to truth and transparency, to holding those in positions of authority over athletes and others to account (he would have loved this fine news on Athlete Safety in the United States), and his friendship – not to mention his voice down the line on a regular basis.